 Types of Sentences in English

-Sentences in English | Definition, Types and Examples
+Sentences in English | Definition, Types, and Examples

-Sentences are fundamental to any language, whether English or any other language.
+Sentences are the fundamental pi to any language, whether English or any other language.
 We human beings express ourselves or interact with each other by producing several sentences.
 A sentence is formed by combining several words or parts of speech, such as nouns, pronouns, prepositions, adjectives, verbs, etc.

 Normally, a sentence contains a subject (noun, pronoun) and a verb.
 Sometimes a sentence consists of only one word, depending on the context.
 Suppose you ask me, “Are you busy now”?
 I reply to you, “Yes.”
 Here ‘yes’ still is a sentence.
 Now the question is, what is the definition of sentences in English?
 Let us analyze the definition of a sentence in English elaborately.
 First of all, let’s see what scholars think about sentences in English grammar.